The dreadful tax season is here. And we all wish there were many items we can deduct and claim credit for.

 For example because Southern California, the Metropolitan Water District of Southern California provides rebates for water conservation to its businesses and residents through the Socal Water$mart rebate programs.

-And if you are a Foster City resident, the city provides rebate on compost bins for its residents to help reduce food waste (I wish I was a resident of Foster City ).
+And if you are a Foster City resident, the city provides rebate on compost bins for its residents to help reduce food waste.

 For large scale, high cost projects, government can provide support through grants and loans.